AMC ManagementAMC Management Software India

 Migrating bad data without cleaning it

-If old Excel data has duplicate names, wrong phone numbers, missing dates, and unclear contract scope, importing it directly will create confusion.
-Clean enough data before migration.
+Migrating bad AMC data without cleaning it creates confusion inside the new software.
+If old Excel data has duplicate names, wrong phone numbers, missing dates, unclear contract scope, or mixed payment status, importing it directly will produce bad reminders and unreliable reports.
+Clean enough data before migration, especially active customers, expiry dates, phone numbers, site addresses, and payment status.
+Do not automate bad records.

 How YouTube Videos Can Support This Article